lightning-signer/validating-lightning-signer/docs/policy-controls.md

 # Optional Policy Controls
 ## Funding Transaction

+* Maximum - the amount funded in a channel must be under a certain amount <br> `policy-funding-max`
 * Velocity - the amount funded must be under a certain amount per unit time <br>
   `policy-velocity-funding`
+* Dual - dual funding can be optionally disable <br> `policy-funding-dual`

 ## Commitment Transaction